 - Descriptions of the current offering of programs by Student Counseling and the Wellness Center.

-Office of Academic Success is comprised of Disability Services and Academic Assistance Center.
+Office of Academic Success is comprised of the Disability Resource Center and Academic Assistance Center.
 The Academic Assistance Center provides academic counseling, strategies and tutoring.
-At Disability Services, students with documented disabilities can receive course accommodations.
+At the Disability Resource Center, students with documented disabilities can receive course accommodations.